`

 I chose these libraries because they are actively being used by the community and because each of them has different philosophies and patterns.

-In upcoming monthly posts, I will refactor Timo to use each of these libraries.
+In upcoming posts, I will refactor Timo to use each of these libraries.
 I hope that doing so will help us get a better idea on what each of these libraries are like to use.
-You can sign up for the monthly posts here so that you don't miss the new posts.

 But now I realize that Timo does not have a lot of client state.
 So in next month's post, I will add a few features to Timo to give it more client state.
 I will also take that as a chance to improve Timo's data fetching logic by using Tanstack query.